-Lightweight at 1.5 pounds, the fixed pistol grip Worx Semi-Automatic Power Screwdriver makes screwdriving applications simple.
-Remove the screwdriver bit cartridge from the screwdriver and load it with six common screwdriver bits.
-Once replaced in the screwdriver, the bit cartridge can be rotated from one bit to the next with the top-mounted slide, similar to a semi-automatic handgun, which is how it earned its name.
+This small cordless screwdriver can easily manage tight spaces.
+Lightweight at 1.5 pounds, the fixed pistol grip makes screwdriving applications simple.
+Remove the screwdriver bit cartridge and load it with six common screwdriver bits.
+Once replaced in the screwdriver, the cartridge can be rotated from one bit to the next with the top-mounted slide, so you can quickly access the correct bit for the job.

 The built-in screw holder clamps onto screws, holding them in place without risking your fingers.
 With a 4V, 1.5 Ah battery, this convenient model can produce 3 N.m of torque and up to 230 RPMs of speed, making it suitable for most DIY applications.

-If you are looking for a powerful electric screwdriver to replace a manual screwdriver, but the pistol grip doesn’t appeal to you, then the inline design of the DeWalt 8V Max Electric Screwdriver is perfect for you.
+If you are looking for a powerful cordless screwdriver to replace a manual model, but the pistol grip doesn’t appeal to you, then the inline design of the DeWalt 8V Max Electric Screwdriver is perfect for you.
 You can charge the 8V, 1 Ah battery with the included docking station and monitor the battery with the power indicator on the side of this lightweight 1pound screwdriver.

 The inline design can be difficult to use in tight spaces, but this model boasts several helpful features, including a built-in LED light, a smaller size battery pack that can be charged in just one hour, and a variable speed setting of up to 430 RPMs and a torque of 4.5 N.m.